Symplectic billiards for pairs of polygons: The necktie has no periodic orbits

-Combining these two observations with the fact that $S$ has no periodic points immediately implies that the symplectic billiard map of the neck tie cannot have periodic orbits.
+Combining these two observations with the fact that $S$ has no periodic points immediately implies that the symplectic billiard map of the necktie cannot have periodic orbits.
 In the remainder of this section we prove the two observations.

 \begin{proof}[Proof of Observation (i)] Let $(x_k)_{k\in\Z}$ be a symplectic billiard trajectory.
 Without loss of generality we may assume that the even trajectory $(x_{2k})_{k\in\Z}$ lies in the kite and the odd trajectory $(x_{2k+1})_{k\in\Z}$ in the square.
-We first observe that the even trajectory needs to follow a ``staircase'' pattern, see the blue part in Figure \ref{fig:square_kite_observation}.
+We first observe that the even trajectory needs to follow a ``staircase'' pattern, see the blue part in Figure \ref{fig:observation_sub1}.

 Indeed, $x_{2k+2}$ is obtained from $x_{2k}$ by moving vertically up/down or horizontally left/right, that is, parallel to the sides of the square.
-Assume now that the even trajectories descends along a staircase towards $w_2$ in the kite.
-We argue next that it has to ''turn around'' after a finite number of iterations.
+Assume now that the even trajectory descends along a staircase towards $w_2$ in the kite.
+We argue next that it has to ``turn around'' after a finite number of iterations, that is, it stops moving towards $w_2$ and starts moving away from $w_2$.
+This occurs at $x_{10}$ in Figure \ref{fig:observation_sub1}.
 Since the even trajectory in the kite moves towards $w_2$ the odd trajectory in the square moves up from the corner $v_1$ or down from $v_3$.
-Therefore, the odd trajectory necessarily will hit the vertical side or horizontal side of the square twice in a row after a finite number of iterations, see highlighted parts in Figure \ref{fig:observation_sub1} resp.~\ref{fig:observation_sub3}.
+Therefore, the odd trajectory necessarily will hit the vertical side or horizontal side of the square twice in a row after a finite number of iterations, see highlighted parts in Figure \ref{fig:observation_sub1}.
 Precisely then the even trajectory turns around, i.e.~retraces the previous steps and moves up the staircase again switching between horizontal and vertical direction while the odd trajectory continues to move up from $v_1$ towards $v_3$ or down from $v_3$ towards $v_1$.
 Therefore, the lines connecting consecutive elements of the odd trajectory become shorter and shorter.
 In particular, the odd trajectory needs to alternate between vertical and horizontal sides of the square.
 Thus, the even trajectory continues moving up on a staircase until it hits some point $x \in w_3w_0\cup w_0w_1$, as claimed. \end{proof}